hoaipham00/convert_split_audio/Read_me.txt

 Overview:

-Purpose: This project is for converting all type audio to audio.wav and spliting all file.wav into chunk, which has duration 5 seconds
+Purpose: Convert all type audio to audio.wav and split all file.wav into chunk, which has duration 5 seconds

 Problem: When handling to convert all audios which have long durations, it means you cannot read it and process them like normal cause of limitation of RAM, CPU...
 When I test, I realise all most libs processing good with audios which have shorter than 20 minutes.